xzzpig/k8s-dns-manager/README.md

 # Kubernetes DNS Manager

+### ⚠️ Project Deprecated ⚠️

+**Warning: This project is deprecated.
+Please use [kube-dns-manager](https://github.com/xzzpig/kube-dns-manager) instead.**

+This project is no longer maintained.
+All features and updates have been migrated to the new project [kube-dns-manager](https://github.com/xzzpig/kube-dns-manager).
+Please switch to the new project as soon as possible to receive the latest features and support.

+Thank you for your understanding and support!

 ## Overview
 ### DNSRecord
 > allows you to manage DNS records for your Kubernetes cluster using custom resources.